-To convert this Security in n accordance with the Indenture, check the box: □ To convert only part of th is Security, state the principal amount to be converted (must be in multiples of \$1,000): \$ If you want the stock cert fill in the form below: ificate representing the ADS issuable upon conversion made out in another person's name, (Insert other person's soc s. sec. or tax I.D. no.) (Print or type other perso on's name, address and zip code) [] CHECK IF APPLICA BLE: The person in whose name the ADSs will be issued is not (and has not been for the three months preceding the applicable Conversion Date) an "affiliate" (as defined in Rule 144 under the Securities Act of 1933, as amended) of the Company, and the ADSs will upon issuance be freely tradable by such person.
-Date: Signature(s): (Sign exactly as your name(s) appear(s) on the other side of this Security) Signature(s) guaranteed / notarized by: Transfe enatures must be guaranteed by a guarantor institution participating in the Securities or Agents Medallion Program or in such other guarantee program acceptable to the Trustee, otarized.)
+To convert this Security in accordan ce with the Indenture, check the box: [] To convert only part of this Security , state the principal amount to be converted (must be in multiples of \$1,000): \$ If you want the stock certificate repraname, fill in the form below: resenting the ADS issuable upon conversion made out in another person's (Insert other person's soc. sec. or ta x I.D. no.) (Print or type other person's name, address and zip code) [] CHECK IF APPLICABLE: The person in whose name the ADSs will be issued is not (and has not been for the three months preceding the applicable Conversion Date) an "affiliate" (as defined in Rule 144 under the Securities Act of 1933, as amended) of the Company, and the ADSs will upon issuance be freely tradable by such person.
+Date: Signature(s): (Sign exactly as your name(s) appear(s) on the other side of this Security) Signature(s) guaranteed / notarized ast be guaranteed by a guarantor institution participating in the Securities Medallion Program or in such other guarantee program acceptable to the arized.)
 A-8